 You may be exposed to lead on the job if you work as a painter, ironworker, construction worker, cable splicer, automobile radiator repair mechanic, firearms instructor, metal shop worker, stained glass artist, or battery maker.
 If you work in a lead-related industry, change your work clothes before entering the home, wash your work clothes separately from the clothes you wear around your family, and remove your shoes before entering your home, as lead can be tracked indoors onto carpets, floors, and furniture.

-Health problems associated with high levels of airborne mold spores include allergic reactions, asthma episodes, irritations of the eye, nose and throat, sinus congestion, and other respiratory problems.
-For example, residents of homes with mold are at an elevated risk for both respiratory infections and bronchitis.
-When mold spores are inhaled by an immunocompromised individual, some mold spores may begin to grow on living tissue,attaching to cells along the respiratory tract and causing further problems.
+Health problems associated with high levels of airborne mould spores include allergic reactions, asthma episodes, irritations of the eye, nose and throat, sinus congestion, and other respiratory problems.
+For example, residents of homes with mould are at an elevated risk for both respiratory infections and bronchitis.
+When mould spores are inhaled by an immunocompromised individual, some mould spores may begin to grow on living tissue, attaching to cells along the respiratory tract and causing further problems.
 Generally, when this occurs, the illness is an epiphenomenon and not the primary pathology.
-Also, mold may produce mycotoxins, either before or after exposure to humans, potentially causing toxicity.
+Also, the mould may produce mycotoxins, either before or after exposure to humans, potentially causing toxicity.

 Mycotoxins The Monster Within